 A retrospective review of all gastric adenocarcinoma patients who underwent any palliative surgical bypass from 2009 to 2018 was performed from a prospectively collected database.

-Inclusion criteria were: (A) irresectable distal gastric tumor; (B) the presence of obstructive symptoms; and (C) life expectancy superior to 2 mo.
+Inclusion criteria were: irresectable distal gastric tumor; the presence of obstructive symptoms; and life expectancy superior to 2 mo.
 Patients with proximal gastric tumors, tumors amenable to palliative resection and associated with small bowel obstruction were excluded.

 Clinicopathological characteristics were evaluated as well as laboratory tests to assess nutritional status.
 Karnofsky performance score (KPS) and Eastern Cooperative Oncology Group (ECOG) scale were used to assign performance status.
 Tumor spread was evaluated by the presence of distant metastasis and carcinomatosis.
-Obstructive symptoms were graded according to the Gastric Outlet Obstruction Score (GOOS) as follows: 0 = no oral intake, 1 = liquids only, 2 = soft solids, 3 = low residue or full diet[11].
-Patient’s weight in Kilograms and body mass index (BMI) were measured prior to surgery and after 30 and 90 d.
+Obstructive symptoms were graded according to the GOO score (GOOS) as follows: 0 = no oral intake, 1 = liquids only, 2 = soft solids, 3 = low residue or full diet[11].
+Patient’s weight in kilograms and body mass index (BMI) were measured prior to surgery and after 30 and 90 d.
 Maximum weight after surgery and last weight recorded before death were also evaluated.

 Postoperative complications were graded according to Clavien-Dindo’s classification[12].
 Major complications were considered Clavien III-IV-V. Surgical mortality was defined as death within 30 d after surgery or during hospital stay.
 Survival was evaluated after 30 and 90 d and during follow-up.

 Due to limited life expectancy and fragility of the patients, there was no standard postoperative follow-up schedule.
-An absence in consultations for more than 12 mo was considered as loss of follow-up.
+An absence in consultations for more than 12 mo was considered loss of follow-up.

 Surgical technique

-Briefly, gastric partitioning was performed as follows: upon confirmation that the tumor was unresectable, the lesser sac was accessed, and the posterior gastric wall inspected to confirm that there was a tumor-free area for the anastomosis.
-For gastric partitioning, a point located at least 5 cm proximal to the tumor along the gastric curvatures is chosen.
-Faucher’s tube (32Fr) was positioned along the lesser curvature to ensure a small conduit between the 2 gastric chambers created by partitioning.
-It enables subsequent endoscopic observation of the bypassed tumor.
+Briefly, GP was performed as follows.
+Upon confirmation that the tumor was unresectable, the lesser sac was accessed, and the posterior gastric wall was inspected to confirm that there was a tumor-free area for anastomosis.
+For GP, a point located at least 5 cm proximal to the tumor along the gastric curvatures was chosen.
+Faucher’s tube (32Fr) was positioned along the lesser curvature to ensure a small conduit between the two gastric chambers created by partitioning.
+It enabled subsequent endoscopic observation of the bypassed tumor.
 The stomach was partitioned through mechanical linear stapler from the greater curvature towards the Faucher’s tube along the lesser curvature.
-A side to side GJ, 30 cm from the ligament of Treitz was performed in the proximal part of the stomach (Figure 1).
+A side to side GJ, 30 cm from the ligament of Treitz, was performed in the proximal part of the stomach (Figure 1).
 In some cases, Roux-en-Y reconstruction was also performed.
-Conventional gastrojejunostomy was performed along the posterior gastric curvature hand-sewn or with stapler device, via an antecolic or retrocolic route.
+Conventional GJ was performed along the posterior gastric curvature hand-sewn or with stapler device, via an antecolic or retrocolic route.
 Deciding which procedure should be performed was not controlled and defined by the surgeon responsible for each case.

 Statistical analysis

 Descriptive statistics included frequencies by percent for nominal variables and means with standard deviation for continuous variables.
-Chi-square tests were used for categorical data to evaluate the differences between variables, and t-test for continuous data.
-Overall survival (OS) was estimated using the Kaplan–Meier method, and differences in survival were examined using the Log Rank Test.
+Chi-square tests were used for categorical data to evaluate the differences between variables, and the t-test was used for continuous data.
+Overall survival (OS) was estimated using the Kaplan–Meier method, and differences in survival were examined using the log-rank test.
 The survival period was calculated from the date of surgery until the date of death.
 Living patients were censored at the date of last personal contact.
-All tests were two-sided and statistical significance was defined at p < 0.05.
-Analysis was performed using the SPSS software, version 18.0 (SPSS Inc, Chicago, IL).
+All tests were two-sided and statistical significance was defined as p < 0.05.
+Analysis was performed using SPSS software, version 18.0 (SPSS Inc, Chicago, IL, United States).

 RESULTS